-All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE 2022 p.144, can suffer long lasting emotional and psychological effects.
+All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' in KCSIE, can suffer long lasting emotional and psychological effects.
+Staff also recognise the impact on children seeing, hearing or experiencing the effects of domestic abuse.
 Staff must report any concerns using the school's safeguarding procedures.